akshatjain04/testserver-cucumber/README.md

-If you add a -Dtestserver.cucumber.logfolder system property to your command-line invocation the runner will write generated json recipe files to the specified folder before sending them to the TestServer, for example allowing you to use them for further testing in Ready API.
+If you add a -Dtestserver.cucumber.logfolder system property to your command-line invocation the runner will write generated json recipe files to the specified folder before sending them to the TestServer, for example allowing you to import them into Ready API for load-testing/monitoring/etc.

 ### Configuring Ready!
 API TestServer access